jocelyn-yuchiyuan/jocelyn-yuchiyuan/README.md

 - :school: I am a `Computer science MSc student` at the University of Birmingham
 - :technologist: I love using programming to solve `Problems`
 - :computer: I’m currently learning: `Machine Learning` and `Software Development`
-- :thinking: I’m open for a new `job opportunity`
+- :thinking: I’m open for a new `Job Opportunity`
 - ⚡ Love `learning new things`

 <br>